Course of Study

 Interaction between language and culture as it relates to second language teaching.
 Application to teaching of literature.

-Application of language teaching principles and theory to teaching instruction and planning.
-Practical techniques for developing learner proficiency across skills, including grammar, vocabulary, and pragmatics.
+Application of language teaching principles and theory to the design of materials and plans for teaching and learning language systems, including discourse, grammar, and lexis.
 Prereq: LT 435/535.

 Intensive workshop and practice in language instruction.
 Team-teaching of weekly English as a spoken language course including designing activities and creating materials.
 Sequence with LT 435/535, 436/536.
 Pre- or coreq: LT 436/536.

-LT 441/541 Teaching English Pronunciation (4) Introduction to English phonetics and phonology, methods for teaching pronunciation, lesson plan development, and practice teaching.
+(elective that can substitute for LT 539) LT 541 Teaching English Pronunciation (4) Introduction to English phonetics and phonology, methods for teaching pronunciation, lesson plan development, and practice teaching.

-LT 448/548 Curriculum and Materials Development (5) Introduction to the elements of curriculum design and related materials development, especially as related to language course and program design.
+LT 548 Curriculum and Materials Development (5).
+Includes 1 credit of Digitally-Mediated Language Learning.
+Introduction to the elements of curriculum design and related materials development, especially as related to language course and program design.
 Practical application.
 Prereq: LT 436/536.

-Principles and types of language testing; focus on classroom testing.
-Test design and integration into curriculum.
+LT 549 Measuring Language Ability (5).
+Includes 1 credit of Digitally-Mediated Language Learning.
+Principles and types of language assessment; focus on classroom assessment.
+Assessment design and integration into curriculum.
 Test planning with consideration of classroom and situational variables.
 Prereq: LT 448/548.

 LT 605 Reading and Conference: [Topic] (1-9)